ataibarkai/SemanticType/Readme.md

 Advanced
 --------

-Overtyped can also be used in more advanced cases, e.g. where we want a `String`-wrappeing type which **guarentees** case incensitivity:
+TypeBurrito can also be used in more advanced cases, e.g. where we want a `String`-wrappeing type which **guarentees** case incensitivity:

-	struct LowercaseUsername: Overtyped{
+	struct LowercaseUsername: TypeBurrito{
 		private var _value = ""
 		var value: String{
 			get{